PrevailUzodinma/JavaLogAnalyzer-AnaLog/README.md

 │    └── tests/                                 # Unit tests with JUNIT5
-├── .gitignore               # Git ignore file for IDE and build artifacts ├── target/                  # Maven output (builds and packaged JAR) └── logs/                    # Sample logs for testing
+├── .gitignore               # Git ignore file for IDE and build artifacts ├── target/                  # Maven output (builds and packaged JAR) └── logs/                    # Sample logs for testing (placed in 'resources')

 ```